sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

   exit 0;
 } #; function mount_chroot ( )

-# function to unmount all partitions defined unter __DESTINATION_PARTENT
+# function to unmount all partitions defined under __DESTINATION_PARENT
 # and "close" the VGs and finally close the LUKS partitions
 function umount_chroot () {
   umount -lf "${__DESTINATION_PARENT}"